 great, and when cruising the Loop, you will experience America greatness first hand.

-more fuel.
-Sadly, most of them have ended up with very restrictive budgets when it comes to on shore excursions.
+most of them end up with very restrictive budgets when it comes to on shore excursions and activities.

-3. Your Fuel requirements: My 'boating philosophy' of "More fun than fuel" is reflected in my choice of boat.
+My Looping philosophy of "More fun than fuel" is reflected in my choice of boat.
 I'm currently cruising in a 36' sailboat with no mast.
 I "motor

 Still, there are a good number of Loopers (some happily, some complaining) that are spending a wide range of money on fuel.
 A typical 'fast'